 (c) VMS.

-34. Consensus is sought for all types of road signs as a new platform for current and future work.
+30. Uniformityis sought for all types of road signs as a new platform for current and future work.
 At a later stage, an implementation programme will be warranted.
 This means:

 (a) reform following a step by step approach;

 (b) consider the main issues, the main pictograms, creating proposals, etc.

+(c) all work undertaken by parties of the 1968 Convention will ensure compatibility of the measures with the 1949 Geneva Convention

-Action 12 - Making Transport of Dangerous Goods less dangerous (unchanged)
+Action 11 - Enabling safer Transport of Dangerous Goods

-35. The Working Party on the Transport of Dangerous Goods (WP.15) will continue to further consider how ITS applications such as telematics could be used to improve safety, security and facilitate the transport of dangerous goods by standardization and by using monitoring and tracking systems linking consignors, transport operators, emergency responders, enforcement and control authorities and regulators.
+31. The Working Party on the Transport of Dangerous Goods (WP.15) will continue to consider how ITS applications such as telematics could be used to improve safety and security and facilitate the transport of dangerous goods by standardization and by use ofmonitoring and tracking systems linking consignors, transport operators, emergency responders, enforcement and control authorities and regulators.

-Action 13 - Integrating with Rail Transport (unchanged)
+Action 12 - Integrating with Rail Transport-Clarify purpose

-36. Interoperability is a key for improving rail infrastructure and thus the efficiency of railway operations.
+32. Interoperability is a key for improving rail infrastructure and thus the efficiency of railway operations.
 This would ensure that the railway sector could contribute to sustainable transport in a competitive environment with a level playing field for all modes.